gomfunkel/node-mailchimp/README.md

 ## Usage

-Information on how to use the three features of the MailChimp API can be found below.
-Further information on the API methods available can be found at [http://www.mailchimp.com/api/](http://www.mailchimp.com/api/).
+Information on how to use the MailChimp APIs can be found below.
+Further information on the API methods available can be found at [http://apidocs.mailchimp.com/](http://apidocs.mailchimp.com/).
 You can also find further information on how to obtain an API key, how to set up Webhooks in your MailChimp account and much more on the MailChimp API pages.

 ### MailChimp API